 - 2 cups cold water

-For the frosting:
+For the Frosting

 - 7 cups confectioners’ sugar

-- 2 cups cocoa powder I use 1 cup of Dutch or Natural Unsweetened and 1 cup of Dark
+- 2 cups cocoa powder (I use 1 cup of Dutch or Natural Unsweetened and 1 cup of Dark)

 - 4 teaspoons pure vanilla extract

-For the ganache drip:
+For the Ganache Drip

-- 6 oz about 1 cup semi sweet chocolate chips
+- 6 oz semi sweet chocolate chips

 - ½ cup heavy cream

-For the decorations:
+For the Decorations

 - Chocolate gluten free/nut free sprinkles if desired.